Q. When can I apply to be a research intern?

 Q. Will I be supported?

 Yes.
-You will be given a starter pack and you will work closely with the lead researcher.
+You will be given an induction, access to training session and you will work closely with the lead researcher.

 Q. What will I get out of this?